reinator/tutorial_metabarcoding/_pages/handsOn_4.md

 Now you have four files you must download to your local machine to open them on IGV

-Your contig fasta file
+* Your contig fasta file
-Your contig fasta.fai file
+* Your contig fasta.fai file
-Your contig bam file
+* Your contig bam file
-Your contig bam.bai file
+* Your contig bam.bai file

 Take your time…

 On IGV, on the top, click ‘Genomes’ and add your fasta file.
-Then on ‘File’, “Learn from file’ include your bam file.
+Then on ‘File’, “Load from file’ include your bam file.
 And… you are done!!!

-Let’s discuss IGV as a group.
+Let's play with IGV a bit (alone and as a group).

 # Further